mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 The SA_TS_UNCHANGED notification is used to replace the SA payloads and TS payloads at the time of rekeying Child SAs when there is no change of cryptographic suites and ACL configuration in initiator or responder.
+The SPI of the new Child SA is included in this payload, and the SPI of the old Child SA is in the REKEY_SA notification payload.
-It is formatted as follows:
+The SA_TS_UNCHANGED notification is formatted as follows:

 ~~~~
  0                 1                   2                   3